journeyapps/node-sqlcipher/CONTRIBUTING.md

 **3)** Ensure binaries built

-Check the CircleCI pages to ensure they are all green as an indication that the `[publish binary]` command worked.
+Check the GitHub Actions workflow runs to ensure they are all green as an indication that the `[publish binary]` command worked.

 Note: NEVER republish binaries for an existing released version.